 They need to produce positive energy, especially when they are around their team.

-Faith is not only words uttered in vain.
+Faith is not the only word uttered in vain.
 It is energy brought into the world.
 The energy you give to the world is the same energy you receive.

 The “ship” in the word leadership means that a leader must, like a captain, steer the ship in the right direction, both for themselves and their followers.
 A man without his followers is not a leader.